PBS-Wisconsin-Team-1/audio-qa-app/README.md

 - If the frontend is slow to start, try deleting `node_modules` and re-running `npm install`, or check Node.js version compatibility.
 - When running in Docker, set `AUDIO_FILES_PATH` in your env before `docker-compose up` if you want to mount a custom audio folder.

+## What works/doesn't work
+AuQA is a fully functional app, and is ready to use as is.
+We have already removed features that didn’t work or improved them for the final iteration.

+## What future teams can work on next
+*Detection types: Due to time constraints, we weren’t able to create a ton of detection types.
+We have included cutout, clipping, loudness, overall LUFS and speech quality.
+Future teams can create more of these per client needs.
+*Detection Improvements: Though we have implemented the detections mentioned above, future teams can always improve the actual detection accuracy, and do a lot of further testing to identify and improve false positives.
+*Queue status progress bar: In our final iteration, we had to take out an “In Progress: #” tab update on the progress bar for the queue because it wouldn’t detect the live number of files being analyzed.
+In other words, the progress count would skip from “Queued” to “Completed” without ever changing the value of “In Progress” which sat between the two statuses.
+Future teams can improve the functionality of the progress bar.

 ## Development

 - Backend API: `src/job_queue/api_server.py`